open-resources/physics_bank/content/public/006.Force/Newton's First Law/Collision_of_two_carts/Collision_of_two_carts.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Collision of Two Carts
       part1:
         ans1:
           value: Cart 1
         ans2:
           value: Cart 2
         ans3:
           value: They have the same inertia
         ans4:
           value: More information is needed
 ---
 # {{ params.vars.title }}
 The figure below shows the position versus time plots of two carts that collide.